headspace Geelong supports young people, from 12-25, who are going through a tough time. We have centres at Drysdale, Corio and central Geelong.

 Education Request: (Min.
 3 weeks notice required) to request for hG to deliver an interactive powerpoint presentation to a group of young people please fill out the Education Request Form.
 MIN 8 students- MAX 50 students

-2. Mental Health; (45 Minutes) Provides clear explanations of mental health and mental illness, symptoms and risk factors of mental illnesses, what to do if a young person is worried about the mental health of themselves or a friend and tips for a healthy headspace.
+2. Tips for a healthy headspace & mental health; (45 Minutes) An overview of explanations of mental health and mental illness, symptoms and risk factors of mental illnesses, what to do if a young person is worried about the mental health of themselves or a friend and tips for a healthy headspace.

 Event Request: (Min.
 3 weeks notice required) to request for hG to be part of your event please fill out the Event Request Form.

-If you are having any difficulties with the above forms or would like further information, please contact Sheldan Convery-Oborne, Community Engagement Officer at headspace Geelong on 03 5222 6690 or email firstname.lastname@example.org
+If you are having any difficulties with the above forms or would like further information, please contact Sheldan Alexander, Community Engagement Officer at headspace Geelong on 03 5222 6690 or email firstname.lastname@example.org

 The YFC is made up of young people from the Geelong region who are passionate about making a difference in the lives of their peers.
 The group consists of a diverse range of young people, from a variety of different ages and backgrounds, who are advocates for youth mental health.

-headspace Geelong look to the YFC for advice and opinions on as much as possible to ensure young people's voices are present in decisions that shape our service.
+headspace Geelong look to the YFC for advice and opinions to ensure young people's voices are present in decisions that shape our service.
 The YFC organise events and campaigns that seek to spread the word about mental health and reduce stigma around mental illness.
 They also attend events around the region to get the headspace message out there and inform people on how to access our services.

 Members of our Youth Futures Crew are offered training to equip them with the skills they think are necessary to do the wonderful work they do.